 The Family Skills project is being led by Learning Unlimited working in close partnership with the Campaign for Learning and the UCL Institute of Education.
 It is being delivered across England by 14 expert local delivery partner organisations working with 140 primary schools.
-The project is funded by the Education Endowment Foundation [EEF] and independently evaluated by NatCen Social Research.
+The project is funded by the Education Endowment Foundation [EEF] with The Bell Foundation and Unbound Philanthropy, and independently evaluated by NatCen Social Research.
 You can find out more about the evaluation of Family SKILLS at www.natcen.ac.uk/familyskills.

 What is the Family Skills project?